rhampt/office-notice-board/README.md

 [Device in Dashboard](https://dashboard.balena-cloud.com/devices/135c5f281819ff31d8c1d3484460159a)

-Deploy locally with local mode: `balena push 135c5f2.local --env KIOSK=1 PERSISTENT=1 LAUNCH_URL='http://localhost:3000'`

 ## TODO

-- Persist state across reboots (store in docker volume?)
-- Figure out scheduler and backlight timer stuff
+- Figure out scheduler to turn backlight off after work and on in the morning
 - Show photo album rotation instead of balena logo (optional, fallback to balena logo)
 - LCD Screen: Weatherized and mounted right outside the guest house by the door.
   - 3D printed case or AMZ?
-  - Power? – Solar Panel
+  - Power? – Solar Panel?
 - Automatically detect if I'm in a conference call or not
   - Start here? <https://github.com/henrik242/OnAir>
 - Cleanup code